OS2iot/OS2iot-docs/source/external-interface-design/external-interface-design.rst

 In SigFox’es information model they have “DeviceTypes” and “Group”, these can loosely be translated to “Applikation” and “Brugergruppe” in the OS2IoT model.
-Alternatively we could implement the integration using just one DeviceType and one group for an entire OS2IoT installation.
+Alternatively the integration could be implemented using just one DeviceType and one group for an entire OS2IoT installation.

-The API is rate-limited, meaning that if too many requests are sent within a short timeframe, we will get a 429 too many requests, error back.
+The API is rate-limited, meaning that if too many requests are sent within a short timeframe, a 429 too many requests will be sent back.

 .. _register-new-device-2: